Extraordinary Women in History

 Brezing was one of the most infamous American brothel madams of the nineteenth century.
 Her influential clients included bankers, businessmen, and politicians; she was even pardoned by Kentucky Governor Luke P. Blackburn for running a bawdy house.
 Although known for her “house of ill-repute,” Brezing was well known for her charitable actions – donating to hospitals, supporting the war effort, and paying for the funeral of a local woman.
-She is rumored to be the inspiration of Belle Walting in Margaret Mitchell’s Gone With the Wind.
+She is rumored to be the inspiration of Belle Watling in Margaret Mitchell’s Gone With the Wind.

 The Women of Bryan’s Station